databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 Databricks Unity Catalog brings fine-grained governance and security to lakehouse data using a familiar, open interface.
 Deploying the underlying cloud resources and Unity Catalog objects can be done with Terraform to simplify the set up and enable automation

 This guide assumes you have `databricks_account_username` and `databricks_account_password` for [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com) and can find `databricks_account_id` in the bottom left corner of the page, once you're logged in.
-This guide is provided as-is and assumes you'll use it as the basis for your setup.
+This guide is provided as-is and you can use this guide as the basis for your custom Terraform module

 Below are the high level steps to get started with Unity Catalog:
 - [Initialize the required providers](#provider-initialization)